Alannah Myles (album)

-Alannah Myles is the debut album by Canadian singer Alannah Myles, released on March 28, 1989.
+Alannah Myles is the debut album by Canadian singer Alannah Myles, released on March 28, 1989, by Atlantic Records.
 It includes the hit single "Black Velvet".
 The album was a commercial success and reached number 1 on the RPM Top Albums chart for two weeks in Myles's native Canada, number 5 on the Billboard 200 in the US, and number 3 in the UK Albums Chart.

 Track listing

 All tracks written by Christopher Ward and David Tyson, except where noted.